contextswitcher/contextswitcher/README.md

 ## Motivation

+The target group are persons working on multiple projects.
+One project may be "buy Acme Brick Co.".
+Most people have between 30 and 100 of these [says David Allen](https://gettingthingsdone.com/2011/01/the-6-horizons-of-focus/).

+Context switcher allows for switchting between projects.

-Suppose you are working on a task.
+Suppose you are working on a project.
 You have opened IntelliJ, some browser tabs, and a Word document.
 Now, an urgent email comes in.
-This requires you to switch the context to another task.
+This requires you to switch the context to another project.
-When you left that task, you had different browser windows and different Word documents opened.
+When you left that project, you had different browser windows and different Word documents opened.
 ContextSwitcher restores these at a finger type.

 More simpler: ContextSwitcher is a workspace manager across multiple applications.

-## Example Tasks and Opened Applications
+## Example Projects, Tasks and Opened Applications

+A project might be subdivided into several tasks.
+These examples show a current task of a project.

-* “Search for city tours in Leipzig”: Chrome and OneNote (for taking notes)
+* Project "Holiday 2025": Task: “Search for city tours in Leipzig”: Chrome and OneNote (for taking notes)
-* “Hold meeting with screen sharing”: Chrome (meeting application), Word (Documents), Excel (Documents), Explorer (SVN directory listing)
-* “Collection information about a topic”: Chrome and JabRef (for storing the bibliography entries)
+* Project "Research Agenda 2025": Task: “Collection information about a topic”: Chrome and JabRef (for storing the bibliography entries)
-* “Meeting with students about their project”: Outlook (with all relevant emails), Notepad++ (for meeting minutes), Explorer (showing the project directory), Eclipse (with the current workspace and the linked Mylyn task being active)
+* Project "Student Project: Implement Software X": “Meeting with students about their project”: Outlook (with all relevant emails), Notepad++ (for meeting minutes), Explorer (showing the project directory), Eclipse (with the current workspace and the linked Mylyn task being active)
-* Working on a large LaTeX document
+* Project "Be MSc in 2021": Task: "Write thesis": Working on a large LaTeX document

 In each opened application, only the relevant files (tabs) should be opened.
-When switching a task, the already opened applications should be left opened, not required should be closed and new ones have to be opened.
+When switching a project, the already opened applications should be left opened, not required should be closed and new ones have to be opened.
 The same applies to files (tabs) in the applications.
 If possible, the last focused position (line in Word documents, cell in Excel, slide in PowerPoint) should be restored.